KyleRego/KyleRego.github.io/_posts/2022-12-02-anki-magnifying-glass-refactoring.markdown

 The trick that makes this work is that calling `start` on a timer that is already on stops it and restarts it.
 Every trigger of Alt + C causes the `persist_zoom_mouse` method to be called and also resets the timer that triggers `reset_zoom_mouse`.
 Now we only need to remember one keyboard shortcut: Alt + C to "see" small details.

-The [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) that we had before are now less magical and can changed from the add-on configuration, except for the number of cursors pushed onto the stack per keyboard shortcut.
+Some other changes unrelated to the main purpose were also made.
+The [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) that we had in the implementation before are generally gone.
+Most of these constants can be changed from the configuration now.
 I also noticed `k` was not necessary in `reset_zoom_mouse` since we could just decrement `cursors_on_stack` until it is 0.

-Another thing we could do is extract the details of constructing the `timer` object to a constructor method of an additional class, but I don't think that's too important.
+There are still improvements to be made.
+We could extract the details of constructing the `timer` object to a constructor method of an additional class.
+We could also make some of the methods of our class private.
+The redundant `parent` variable in `persist_zoom_mouse` is still used.

+If I were to continue developing this, my next priority would be pushing less cursors onto the stack so that the mouse can reset faster.
+To do that, we might try only pushing cursors onto the stack when the mouse cursor is moving.

 I hope this provides another helpful example.
 This will be the last Anki add-on case study from me, at least for a while.
 Cheers, and remember if you are stuck writing your add-on, take a step back and sleep on it.
 When you work on it again, consider it an opportunity to learn.